Typeaway14/TYRBO-on-terminal/README.md

   - **Lightweight:** With the entire package being under 600kb, there's no reason to NOT have it on your device!
   - **Detailed Analysis:** After every test, a result is shown with parameters such Time Taken, Raw WPM, Accuracy, Net WPM, No. of characters input, No. of characters input correctly and incorrectly, and a score for the Basketball gamemode
   - **Color Coded:** Various indicators in the game are color coded which make it easier to understand and interpret information shown to user
-  - **Fun Animations!:** Digital artists from the future were brought back in time to work on the art that is displayed along various stages of the game(Look out for the Basketball ones!
+  - **Fun Animations!:** ASCII Art is displayed along various stages of the game(Look out for the Basketball ones!
 Those are pretty neat!)
   - **Customizable:** Want a bunch of wacky custom strings to type or show your friends?
 All the strings are in simple `.txt` files.
 Edit them as you like!

 ## Get Started